 Spread the Knowledge

-Cannabis legalization in Canada has been a time for dialogue and discourse as people share their opinions, and often limited knowledge on cannabis.
+The first year of Cannabis legalization in Canada has been a time for dialogue and discourse as people share their opinions, and often limited knowledge on cannabis.
 For cannabis users, this cultural shift has allowed us to spread education on safe cannabis use, the benefits of cannabis, and how it interacts with the human body.

 Open everyone’s eyes around your holiday table with facts about THC, CBDs, the endocannabinoid system, methods of consumption, and some of the emerging research around cannabis.
 It’s easy to argue with opinions; much less so with facts.
 Don’t be a Green Grinch if the conversation really turns sour – it’s the same with discussing politics – not worth ruining your Holiday over.
 Just as some don’t drink, or support Trump, some may never come around to cannabis use.
 State your opinion and move onto other topics – and sneak out for a discreet toke to calm down when you can!